-Early Learning Activities is a new program that introduces children to new experiences and activities that stimulate the senses to help support brain development.
-We currently offer two 8 week sessions per year.
+Community Connections to Early Learning Activities is a new program that introduces children to new experiences and activities that stimulate the senses to help support brain development.
 There is no need to sign-up and the activities are free of charge.
 Please check our calendar for updates and more information about specific dates and themes.
 Please note that during Early Learning Activities we encourage parents/caregivers and children to participate in the hands-on interactive experiences focused on the theme of the week.
-These experiences are designed to provide parents/caregivers with ideas to support children's pre-literacy, problem solving, social/emotional, fine and gross motor skill development at home and in the community.
+These experiences are designed to provide parents and caregivers with ideas to support children's pre-literacy, problem solving, social & emotional, fine and gross motor skill development at home and in the community.

 Ages & Stages Questionnaire (ASQ)

 Now in addition to checking out toys to take home, parents and child care providers can visit the Toy Library and Early Learning Center to learn more about supporting children’s development through the Ages and Stages Questionnaire (ASQ).
 The ASQ is a parent completed confidential screening tool for children ages 2 months to 5 years that provides a quick check on a child’s development.
 The information parents’ provide on the ASQ helps to determine a child’s strengths and areas in which a child may need more encouragement, practice or further assessment.
 Please stop by to speak with the library staff if you would like more information about the ASQ.